rabe42/micro-CA/README.md

 --------------------|---------------------------------------
 `init`              | Creates all files neccessary for a CA `examine-csr`       | Output the content of the CSR to stdout for examination.
-`sign-server-crt`   | Creates a certificate and private key which might be used by a service.
-(DNS required) `sign-client-crt`   | Creates a certificate and private key which might be used by a client and or user.
+`create-server-crt`   | Creates a certificate and private key which might be used by a service.
+(DNS required) `create-client-crt`   | Creates a certificate and private key which might be used by a client and or user.
 `validate`          | Checks, if the certficate is valid and issued by this CA.
 `revoke-crt`        | Revokes the certificate by adding it to the CRL.